School Admissions Appeals

-Please read the Frequently Asked Questions (FAQs) at the top of the page and if you feel there is still some information your require that is not displayed on this page, please contact the relevant teams who’s contact details are also below
+Please read the Frequently Asked Questions (FAQs) below and if you feel there is still some information you require that is not displayed on this page, please contact the relevant teams whose contact details are also below:

 Will I lose the place offered to me if I appeal for another of my preferences?